Black feminism: Black feminist identity politics and safe spaces

 Black feminist identity politics can be defined as knowing and understanding one's own identity while taking into consideration both personal experience as well as the experiences of those in history to help form a group of like-minded individuals who seek change in the political framework of society.
 It also can be defined as a rejection of oppressive measures taken against one's group, especially in terms of political injustice.

 Black feminist writer Patricia Hill Collins believes that this "outsider within" seclusion suffered by Black women was created through the domestic sphere, where Black women were considered separate from the perceived White elite who claimed their dominance over them.
 They also felt a disconnect between the Black men's suffering and oppression.
 As a result of White feminists excluding Black women from their discourse, Black feminists expressed their own experiences of marginalization and empowered Black consciousness in society.
 Due to the diverse experiences of Black women, it is imperative to Collins to speak for and of personal accounts of Black women's oppression.

-Identity politics have often implemented race, class, and gender as isolated categories as a means of excluding those who aren't perceived as part of the dominant group.
+Identity politics have often implemented race, class, and gender as isolated categories as a means of excluding those who are not perceived as part of the dominant group.
 These constructed biases formed from race, class, and gender are what feminist Kimberlé Crenshaw believes need to be used, not as a means of degradation, but as a form of empowerment and self-worth.
 Ignoring these differences only creates more of a divide between social movements and other feminist groups, especially in the case of violence against women where the caliber of violence is correlated with components such as race and class.